Hearty quinoa bowls with a pumpkin twist with blackened brussel sprouts, avocado, and an easy balsamic reduction. Great for a gluten-free grain bowl!

 I’m happy to report that it’s finally starting to feel like fall here in Virginia.

 We got back from Indiana on Monday and were cooly greeted with sweater weather.

-I stepped out of our car, shivering in my T-shirt, and instantly starting craving all things soothing and warm.
+I stepped our of the car, shivering in my T-shirt, and instantly started craving all things soothing and warm.

 You know what goes well with sweater weather?

 Hot chocolate, big pots of soup, oh, and cozy quinoa bowls with flavors that represent the season.

 These Pumpkin Quinoa Bowls with Brussel Sprouts and Easy Balsamic Reduction are my current go-to power bowl.

 I love brussel sprouts.
 There, I said it.

 My parents used to serve them to us steamed whole, and I came to love those bitter little cabbages at an early age.

 Dad (also a brussel sprouts fan) and I would cordially divide up the remaining sprouts at the end of our meal between the two of us.